Frequently Asked Questions About Real Recovery

 Yes!
 We offer financing options in certain cases.
-For details on pricing and financial aid, check out our payment page.
+For details on pricing and financial aid, check out our cost and financing page.

-Anything that makes him feel comfortable.
+Anything that makes you feel comfortable.
 Toiletries are a necessity.
 We provide linens and shower towels.
-If he would like a television in his room he can bring it but there are big flat screen televisions in all living areas.
-He can bring a video game system if he would like.
+If you would like a television in your room, you can bring it but there are big flat screen televisions in all living areas.
+You can bring a video game system if you would like.

-He can bring his car, but for the first 14 days Real Recovery residents must stay on the property.
+You can bring your car, but for the first 30 days, Real Recovery residents must stay on the property.
 This time is crucial for getting to know the other residents and being a part of the group.

-Can my son have a cell phone or computer?
+Can I have a cell phone or computer?

-It is a requirement that your son have a cell phone.
-We need to be able to get in contact with him at any point in time during the day.
-He also needs to have a phone to contact his sponsor and to arrange for transportation.
-We have 2 house computers that can be used by clients but he is more then welcome to bring has laptop as well.
+It is a requirement that you have a cell phone.
+We need to be able to get in contact with you at any point in time during the day.
+You also need to have a phone to contact your sponsor and to arrange for transportation.
+We have 2 house computers that can be used by clients but you are more than welcome to bring a laptop as well.

 Can friends and family visit?

-We welcome everyone who’s interested in our recovery program to come for a family visit.
+We welcome everyone who is interested in our recovery program to come for a family visit.